Custom Restraint Links

 Restraint Types

-Restraints can be linear or rotational.
-Linear Restraints - restrict pipe cross-section displacement along a certain axis, Lateral Restraints - restrict pipe cross-section rotation around a certain axis.
-Examples are given in the table below:
+Restraints are either linear or rotational.
+Linear Restraints - restrain pipe cross-section displacement along an axis.
+Rotational Restraints - restrain pipe cross-section rotation about an axis.
+Examples are shown in the table below:

 Linear